Revolutionary-Games/Thrive/doc/setup_instructions.md

 Note: a path with spaces in it WILL NOT WORK, so to avoid issues you should choose a folder like `~/projects` or `C:/projects`.
-Also long paths don't work on Windows as the setup needs the path in which it is ran to be less than 90 characters.
+Also long paths don't work on Windows as the setup needs the path in which it is ran to be less than 90 characters, so choose run git clone in `C:\projects` so that you end up the thrive folder being `C:\projects\Thrive`.

 Windows tip: shift right-click in a folder and select "Open command prompt here" or "Open powershell here" to open a cmd window to the